ShangChunLin/zenbook-issuse-with-ubuntu18.04/README.md

     nvidia-smi

 see driver installed properly or not, if it does, then

-Then download cuda run file and install cuda without install driver,
+Then download cuda.run file and install cuda without install driver,

 If it is still not working, well, a clean install ubuntu may help.